hashicorp/consul/website/source/docs/commands/exec.html.markdown

 * `-token` - The ACL token to use during requests.
 This token must have access to the prefix in the KV store as well as exec "write" access for the _rexec event.
 Defaults to that of the agent.

+~> **Verbose output warning:**  If the output of the commands is too length, it may become DoS against the servers , as those writes are flowing through the servers and Raft.